okaneco/rtiow/README.md

 ### Notes

-I believe I've stayed close to the spirit of the book.
-I added multi-threading with `rayon` for the last render of the first book.
+I believe I've stayed close to the spirit of the book while still writing Rust.
+Multi-threading was trivially added with `rayon` for the last render of the first book.
 All renders after that were multi-threaded.

 <a name="oneweekend"></a>
 ## *Ray Tracing in One Weekend*

 A primitive command line interface exists, scenes and threading need to be adjusted by recompiling.
 Each flag is optional.
-It defaults to 100 samples and 384 pixel width, height will be calculated with an aspect ratio of 16:9 if not specified.
+Default values are 100 samples and 384 pixel width, height will be calculated with an aspect ratio of 16:9 if not specified.
 Arbitrary aspect ratios are supported.

 ```
-cargo run --release -- [filename.ppm] [samples] [width] [height]
+cargo run --release -- [filename.ppm] [samples] [width] [height] [seed]
 ```

 All images were done with 100 samples and 50 bounces.